 To provide continuity of care, DSGI and Florida Blue have developed a "transition of care" policy for certain situations when your provider terminates his or her PPO network participation during a course of treatment.
-When it would not be consistent with quality medical care to require that you transfer your care to another In-Network Provider, this Plan may continue to provide in-network benefits for services rendered by your current provider within 90 days prior to the provider's change in participation status and performed within 90 days of the change in the provider's participation, or for a set period of time.
-Florida Blue will provide benefits for continuing care patients as required by the federal No Surprises Act (H.R.
-133, P.L.
-116-260).
+When it would not be consistent with quality medical care to require that you transfer your care to another In-Network Provider, this Plan may continue to provide in-network benefits for services rendered by your current provider within 90 days prior to the provider's change in participation status and performed within 90 days of the change in the provider's participation, or for a set period of time. .
 Examples of conditions and services, which may qualify for the continuation of care when in active treatment include, but are not limited to: